Skip to main content

 The benefit awarded is based upon your earnings history indexed for changes in living standards over time.
 The monthly benefit amount is called your Primary Insurance Amount (PIA).
 The PIA is then anchored to your full retirement age (FRA).
 Your full retirement age is determined by your date of birth.
 You can find your full retirement age by referencing this retirement benefits chart.
 You can check your projected benefit anytime by registering for an account with SSA.gov.

-• Take your Retirement Benefit Early – Between 62 and Full Retirement Age.
-Your benefits will be reduced by as much as 25% at age 62.
+• Take your Retirement Benefit Early | Between 62 and Full Retirement Age: Your benefits will be reduced by as much as 30% at age 62.

-• Wait Until Full Retirement Age – You will collect 100% of the benefit.
+• Wait Until Full Retirement Age: You will collect 100% of the benefit.

-• Delay your Retirement Benefit – Between Full Retirement Age and age 70.
-Your benefits will increase by as much as 32% by age 70.
+• Delay your Retirement Benefit | Between Full Retirement Age and age 70: Your benefits will increase by as much as 24% by age 70.

 Life Expectancy

 People are often eager to file for benefits when they reach age 62.
 After all, they have worked and paid into the system for many years.
-While it may be appealing to take benefits as soon as possible, the math may not be as compelling.
+While it may be appealing to take the benefits as soon as possible, the math may not be as compelling.

 According to a life expectancy calculator provided by the Social Security Administration:

-• A man turning age 65 on April 1, 2020 can expect to live, on average, until age 84.0.
+• A man turning age 67 on April 1, 2025 can expect to live, on average, until age 85.

-• A woman turning age 65 on April 1, 2020 can expect to live, on average, until age 86.5.
+• A woman turning age 67 on April 1, 2025 can expect to live, on average, until age 87.

 A break-even analysis is used to determine how long you would need to live to make deferring your benefit worthwhile.
 If you delay taking Social Security retirement benefits and pass away before the breakeven point, you will have collected less by having waited.
-On the flip side, if you take benefits early, and live a long life, the cumulative benefit you collected may be hundreds of thousands of dollars less than if you waited.
+On the flip side, if you take benefits early, and live a long life, the cumulative benefit you collect may be hundreds of thousands of dollars less than if you waited.

-Consider the following example: An individual is deciding between the following A) $1,500 per month at age 62 B) $2,000 per month at age 66 and C) 2,640 per month at age 70.
+Consider the following example: An individual is deciding between the following A) $2,831 per month at age 62 B) $4,018 per month at age 66 and C) $5,108 per month at age 70.
 The cumulative benefits received for each scenario are expressed in the chart below:

-This individual has a breakeven age of 77.9 when comparing taking benefits early to full retirement age benefits, a breakeven age of 82.4 when comparing full retirement age benefits to delayed benefits and a breakeven age of 80.5 when comparing early benefits to delayed benefits.
+This individual has a breakeven age of 78 when comparing taking benefits early to full retirement age benefits, a breakeven age of 80 when comparing full retirement age benefits to delayed benefits and a breakeven age of 82 when comparing early benefits to delayed benefits.

 When viewed through a different lens, Social Security can be considered a form of longevity insurance.
 Moreover, Social Security benefits are adjusted annually for inflation.
 For these reasons, Social Security benefits continue to be an important cornerstone of retirement, especially as fewer and fewer employers offer traditional pension plans.